Version 2.0 (released 17th March, 2022)

 Health professionals who successfully complete and meet all Program requirements will be awarded a Certificate of Completion.

 State and Territory legislation governs whether this Certificate allows the health professional to immunise independent of a medical order, and the health professional must insure they meet all the requirements for that State or Territory in which they are going to practice.
-Currently Understanding Vaccines and the National Immunisation Program is an approved training program in South Australia, Western Australia, Victoria and the Northern Territory.
+Understanding Vaccines and the National Immunisation Program has been accredited against the National Immunisation Education Framework for Health Professionals by Health Education Services Australia (HESA) a subsidiary of the Australian Nursing & Midwifery Council (ANMAC) and is an approved immunisation education program in all states and territories.

 On completion of the Program, all learners will be able to print a Record of Study to assist with claiming Continuing Professional Development (CPD).